 - 1/4 cup finely minced fresh parsley (either curly or flat parsley will work here)

-- 1/2 tsp finely minced fresh garlic
+- 1 tsp finely minced fresh garlic

-- 1 tsp. salt (I used ground sea salt)
+- 1 tsp. sea salt

-- 1/4 tsp. pepper (I used fresh ground black pepper)
+- 1/4 tsp. fresh ground black pepper

 - Wash and dry tomatoes if needed.
 Cut each tomato in half lengthwise and cut away stem part.

 - Layer tomatoes in a bowl with a tight fitting lid, alternating tomato colors if you have different colored tomatoes.